rynbrd/beacon/README.md

 Backends
 --------
-Currently Beacon supports a single backend: SNS.
+Currently Beacon supports two backends: `sns` and `debug`.

+### SNS
-The SNS backend queues events to an AWS SNS topic.
+The `sns` backend queues events to an AWS SNS topic.
 The SNS backend is configured with a region and topic ARN.

 A config file snippet for SNS: